ydhemtek/Panoptes/README.md

 #17 0x7f8f5da8cded start_thread
 ```

-# ⚠️ Make sure you always have the latest version of Chrome compatible with the latest version of selenium undetectable, currently chrome 114. ⚠️
+# ⚠️ Make sure you always have the latest version of Chrome that is compatible with the latest version of undetectable selenium, which is currently Chrome 114. ⚠️

 search on the internet for a version of chrome requested by selenium.
 Here {Recurring Error Types} "This version of ChromeDriver only supports Chrome version 112"

 ## To update Chrome

-For fedore :
+For fedora :

-- Check which version(s) of Google Chrome you have installed:
+- Check which version(s) of Google Chrome you have installed :
 ```bash
 rpm -qa | grep google-chrome
 ```
-- Choose the version you want to uninstall and execute the following command:
+- Choose the version you want to uninstall and execute the following command :
 ```bash
 rpm -e <chrome-package-name-here>
 ```
-For example:
+For example :
 ```bash
 rpm -e google-chrome-unstable-41.0.2224.3-1.x86_64
 ```

-- Install the latest version of Chrome:
+- Install :
 ```bash
 rpm -i "google-chrome-stable_current_x86_64.rpm"
 ```